griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 :large:`What filters are applied during a pVACseq run?`

 By default we filter the neoepitopes on their binding score.
-If bam-readcount files and/or cufflinks files are provided we also filter on the depth, VAF, and FPKM.
+If readcount and/or expression annotations are available in the VCF we also filter on the depth, VAF, and FPKM.
 In addition, candidates where the mutant epitope sequence is the same as the wildtype epitope sequence will also be filtered out.